-Resources: IPHC staff, MSE researcher, computer programmer, feedback from MSAB.
+Resources: IPHC staff, feedback from MSAB.

 Relation to other tasks: Effective understanding and communication is key to interpreting results (Task 6) and fostering communication between science, stakeholders, and management.
 Because MSE is an iterative process where all components are revisited, these tools will be useful for all tasks.